Bilingual early elementary picture book (Spanish/English). All ages.

 Offerings include (but are not limited to):

-Stand Out From The Crowd:Creating Compelling Characters: In this hands-on writing workshop, participants look at what makes characters come alive in readers’ hearts and minds and learn how to develop memorable characters using the author’s secret technique to show and not tell.
-For smaller groups (ages 10 to adult).
+Stand Out From The Crowd:Creating Compelling Characters: In this hands-on workshop, participants look at what makes characters come alive in readers’ hearts and minds and practice developing memorable characters using the author’s secret technique.
+(Ages 10+)

 “Jessica’s presentation was so inspiring and energizing for our fifth and sixth grade students!
 Her stories––both on and off the page––are magnetic.
 A couple of our more reluctant learners sought Jessica out after the talk to connect with her and have their photos takes.
 What a wonderful celebration of reading and writing!” -Elementary school librarian